vrindaprabhu/my-tech-aide/_pages/about.md

 Greetings!

 All the content in these pages is filled up by me - Vrinda Prabhu.
-I live in Bengaluru,India and fortunate to be involved in creating stuff using machine learning for a living.:slightly_smiling_face:
+I live in Bengaluru, India and am fortunate to be involved in creating stuff using machine learning for a living.:slightly_smiling_face:

-When I leave my ML sphere, I usually binge watch gameplays _(yup)_, indulge in vegetarian delicacies or strum random stuff on my guitar _(one more journey having many pit stops and re-starts)_.
+When I leave my ML sphere, I usually binge-watch gameplays _(yup)_, indulge in vegetarian delicacies or strum random stuff on my guitar _(one more journey having many pit stops and re-starts)_.

 ## Why this site